 Each practicum begins with a learning plan and individualized placement planning.
 We have connections with multiple social service organizations in London and the surrounding area, and also have multiple practica opportunities offered through our own King’s Community Support Centre (KCSC) developed by King’s School of Social Work Professional Practicum Education department in collaboration with multiple agencies in London.
 You are guaranteed a high-quality in-person practicum in London and area based on your experience and geared towards your learning goals.
 This field instruction complies with the accreditation standards of the Canadian Association for Social Work Education (CASWE).

-You’ll be well supported during your practica that includes:
+You’ll be well supported during your practica:

 KCSC was developed by the Professional Practicum Education team within the School of Social Work and includes a research component led by social work faculty.
 KCSC is a supervised student-led program with services delivered by BSW and MSW students.
 Depending on your level of study and experience, you will gain experience in conducting intakes, performing assessments, facilitating groups, system navigation, development of resources, and offering counselling support to individuals, parents/caregivers and youth.